MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - If you are installing the scanner for the first time, rather than upgrading, see [Deploying the preview version of the Azure Information Protection scanner to automatically classify and protect files](../deploy-aip-scanner-preview.md).

-- Discovery of labeled files that are reported to [Azure Information Protection analytics](../reports-aip.md), and now included in the **Data Discovery (Preview)** reports.

 - If you label and protect files by using the [Set-AIPFileLabel](/powershell/azureinformationprotection/vlatest/set-aipfilelabel) cmdlet, you can use the *EnableTracking* parameter to register the file with the document tracking site.
 [More information](client-admin-guide-document-tracking.md#using-powershell-to-register-labeled-documents-with-the-document-tracking-site)

 - The Azure Information Protection scanner now supports multiple configuration databases on the same SQL server instance when you specify a profile name.